consmalekkou/hello-world/README.md

 # hello-world
 Hi everyone!
-I am Constantia.
+I am Constantia Malekkou.
-I am 41 years old and I have 3 small children!
+I am a bank employee, and I have a BSc in Computer Science.
+Currently I am pursuing a MSc in Data Science with the University of Nicosia.